IgorKowalczyk/majo.exe/apps/bot/README.md

 > [!NOTE]
 > 1: Debian based distros are recommended, Dashboard can also run on Windows and MacOS but it's not recommended.

+## 🔓 Tokens tutorials

+### 🔏 Discord Token

+1. Go to <a href="https://discordapp.com/developers/applications)">Discord Developer Portal</a>
+2. At the top right of the screen, click "New application" and assign it a name.
+Next in the left part of the screen on the navigation bar, find "Bot" then click it and find button named "Add Bot"
+3. After confirming the bot creation, click the "Copy token" button
+4. Paste your token in `.env` file - `TOKEN=BOT_TOKEN`

+> Tutorial written by: <a href="https://github.com/index1337">\_index1337</a>

+### 🔓 Discord Bot Secret

+1. Go to <a href="https://discordapp.com/developers/applications)">Discord Developer Portal</a>
+2. In the left part of the screen on the bar, find "OAuth2" then click it
+3. Find section named "Client Secret", under the bot secret click "Copy" button
+4. Paste client secret to `.env` - `CLIENT_SECRET=CLIENT_SECRET`

+> Tutorial written by: <a href="https://github.com/index1337">\_index1337</a>

 ## 📝 Contributors